‘LEGO Batman’ And The Other ‘Bat-Men’ Who Came Before Him

 “It’s fun to take an iconic figure like Batman and play with the rules that have always been in place for him, to keep it consistent in terms of his being good at what he does and having that bravado and machismo, but play up his flaws and make him a little goofier without entirely losing his cool.
-That’s the kind of license we took originally, and then expanded on that to really get down to what makes Batman tick,” says Arnett in a press release for the movie.
+That’s the kind of license we took originally, and then expanded on that to really get down to what makes Batman tick,” said Arnett in a press release for the movie.

-When you compare LEGO Batman to the original image featured in on the pages of Detective Comics in 1939, you see that Batman has changed a lot over the years.
+When you compare LEGO Batman to the original image featured on the pages of Detective Comics in 1939, you see that Batman has changed a lot over the years.
 Created by Bob Crane, Batman began as a very dark character who showed little remorse for killing criminals.
 By the time Robin joined him in 1940, he began to become a little softer.
 The two worked together much like Sherlock Holmes and Dr. Watson, since Batman was a detective after all.

-It was also during this time that Batman returned to having his own cartoon series again starting with Batman: The Animated Series in 1992.
+It was also during this time that Batman returned to having his own cartoon series again, starting with Batman: The Animated Series in 1992.
 It too had a similar dark tone, which many parents at the time wondered if it was too serious for kids to watch.
 Different versions of the animated character soon followed.

 Neither Michael Keaton nor Tim Burton returned for the third film in the series, Batman Forever.
-Director Joel Schumacher wanted a lighter tone for his 1995 Batman feature which starred Val Kilmer and Chris O’Donnell as Robin.
-Although Kilmer clashed with Schumacher (who described Kilmer as “childish and impossible”) he was a big hit with Bob Kane who said that he felt Kilmer gave the best interpretation of the character up to that time.
+Director Joel Schumacher wanted a lighter tone for his 1995 Batman feature, which starred Val Kilmer and Chris O’Donnell as Robin.
+Although Kilmer clashed with Schumacher, who described Kilmer as “childish and impossible,” he was a big hit with Bob Kane who said that he felt Kilmer gave the best interpretation of the character up to that time.

 For Schumacher’s follow up in 1997, Batman and Robin, Kilmer was replaced with George Clooney.
 The colorful and campy spectacle did not set well with fans or critics alike and it is reported the Clooney stated after filming, “I think we just killed the franchise.”